 Members of Lundbeck's Board of Directors receive a fixed remuneration and are not included in the company's bonus and incentive programs in the form of cash bonus, warrants or shares.
-In addition, members of the Audit, Remuneration and Scientific Committees receive a separate fee.
-In 2018, an ordinary member of the Board received DKK 350,000, while the Chairman and Deputy Chairman each received triple and double the basic fee, respectively.
-Members of the Audit, Remuneration and Scientific Committees received 1.5 times this fee.
+In addition, members of the Audit, Nomination & Remuneration and Scientific Committees receive a separate fee.
+In 2019, an ordinary member of the Board received DKK 350,000, while the Chairman and Deputy Chairman each received triple and double the basic fee, respectively.
+Members of the Audit, Remuneration and Scientific Committees received DKK 200,000 in 2019.
+The chairmen of the committees received 1.5 times this fee, i.e. DKK 300,000.
+Board members with permanent residence outside of Europe received an additional DKK 350,000.